Military Vehicle Trust D-Day

 • Contact

-June 6th 1944, marked the start of the greatest seaborne invasion in history.
+June 6th 1944, marked the start of the greatest seaborne invasion in history. when

-It resulted in the historic DDay Landings on the French coast, the Battle for Normandy and the beginning the liberation of Europe.
+It resulted in the historic DDay Landings on the Normandy Coast in France, followed by the the Battle for Normandy and

-But our work does not end now that the 80th Anniversary has passed.
 With fewer and fewer surviving WW2 Veterans, it is more important than ever for us to keep our "mechanical veterans" alive to ensure the sacrifice and contribution of the "greatest generation" who began the liberation of Europe is never forgotten and is remembered, not just every 5 years when the larger "Liberation Festivals" happen but every day and year.

 Not a member